 Another important role at your bar is the barback.
 Barbacks duties can be similar to that of bussers, except in a bar environment instead of a restaurant.
 Barbacks are responsible for supporting your bartenders and ensuring they have everything they need to complete their work efficiently.

 In their training manual, you should include the basic policies about uniform and appearance, similar to your bartenders’ training manual.
 Your barbacks don’t need to know your drinks recipes, sure.
 But they still need to be knowledgeable about everything else.
-Like alcohol awareness, bar cleanliness and sanitation, bar station set up and organization, and opening and closing procedures.
+Like alcohol awareness, bar cleanliness and sanitation, bar station set up and organization, what bar and restaurant cleaning supplies are needed, and opening and closing procedures.

 One of their main responsibilities is making sure bartenders have everything they need at all times.
 From fruits and garnishes to essential ingredients for cocktails.
 Your bartenders should not be spending a lot of time on cleaning glasses.
 They can spend that time interacting with guests, making drinks, and upping your sales.
 Therefore, your barbacks must know how to complete small tasks around the bar.
 Things like changing kegs, restocking items, cleaning bar area, cutting garnishes, refilling ice, and tending to spills and breakage.

 In your bar staff training manual, you can include learning materials and helpful resources for your staff.
 You can also provide workshops, tastings, mentoring, and on-the-job training to help your staff hone their skills.
+You should teach your staff how to take bar inventory and support throughout with the process.
 Another effective way to motivate your staff is creating a hierarchy at your bar, such as giving the title “Head Bartender” to senior-level bartenders.
 This will help develop supervisory skills in your bartenders and prepare him to take on more responsibilities as your business continues growing.